Adirondack Hike: Mount Marshall

 The descent down to the trailhead only took us an hour and then we headed back along Lake Colden.
 We decided to each take a different trail around the lake this time and basically both ended up on the other side of the the lake twenty-minutes later.
 So, not much of a difference.

 The rest of the trek out took three and a half hours as the trail has some inclines and some declines that make the time to hike it pretty even to the way in.
-We stopped counting the people we saw after reached one hundred, but if I had to estimate, it would have been close to one hundred and twenty-five people we crossed during the hike.
+We stopped counting the people we saw after our tally had reached one hundred, but if I had to estimate, it would have been close to one hundred and twenty-five people we crossed during the hike.

 Another good day in the Adirondacks with temperatures in the low seventies by the end of the hike.
 The last mile as we neared South Meadows got pretty buggy, but otherwise it was nice to get another peak in the bag.
 I liked this hike because it's like Redfield, just a long moderate hike to the summit.
 My hiking buddy prefers more technical work on a hike, so he had it in his bottom third of the high peaks we had done.